ahw/superflash.cards/README.md

 a phone to a laptop, you are implicitly switching browsers and will *not* see your progress synchronized between those browsers.
 Sorry.

-# How To Create Your Own Cards: The Short Version
+# How to create your own flash cards: the short version

 1. Create a Google spreadsheet and make note of the id.
 It's the long alphanumeric string between `/d/` and `/edit/` in the document's URL.